momosuke999/MediatorDemo/README.md

 # demos
 # final changes has been made
+#MVC+RAC through Mediator